Jfsjd-mum-Sitaramasai/onlinecourseswebsite/README.txt

 *The project is aboout to build a website to access the online-courses  to students.
 *so, here first page is about the basics information the website regarding available links to move to further.
 *second is about us page which gives the information about the providers of this course and details about team.
-*There are sign up page to create aaccount  and  login page for further usage.
+*There is login page for further usage.
-*There are program page from this you can get the courses available in platform and there is a review page to solve the queries of the students.
+*There are program page from this you can get the courses available in platform.

-*/software/tools used:
+Implemented a fully working web application with the following layers:

-html
+Persistence: MySQL Database.
-css
+Backend: REST API with Java and Spring Boot.
-bootstrap*/
+Frontend: JavaScript + CSS + HTML.

 References:
 *To access the bootstrap in our page: <!-- CSS only -->